George Lambert, 1st Viscount Lambert: Political career

 Lambert served as a County Councillor for Devonshire, 1889–1912, and as a County Alderman, 1912–1952.

 He was first elected as Liberal MP for South Molton at a by-election in 1891.
 He was Civil Lord of the Admiralty, 1905–1915, "a post for which he had no obvious qualifications.
 'A farmer sent to sea' was a jibe frequently heard in those days" (The Times).

 He lost his seat at the 1924 General Election to the Conservative Cedric Drewe, but regained it at the 1929 general election.
 Although he began his parliamentary career as a Liberal, in 1931 Lambert had become a National Liberal supporting the Conservative Party, following a long period criticising David Lloyd George and opposition to the Labour Party.

 Lambert was made a Privy Councillor in 1912, and later the same year he was appointed to the Royal Commission on Fuel and Engines.
 He was created Viscount Lambert when he stepped down as an MP in July 1945, after 48 years, 348 days in the House of Commons, the fifth longest-serving MP of the 20th century.

 His eldest son, the Hon.
 George Lambert, followed him as MP for South Molton, later Torrington, at the 1945 general election, and succeeded him as Viscount Lambert in 1958.

 Personal life

 Lambert was married on 30 August 1904 to Barbara Stavers, the daughter of George Stavers, a ship-owner of Morpeth, by whom he had two daughters and two sons.
+His daughter Margaret Lambert was a historian specialising in German history.

 He died, aged 91 years, at his home, "Coffins" in Spreyton on 17 February 1958.

 Lambert "was a good shot, and was also fond of a round of golf."